dy1z/docs/content/docs/configuration/tailwindcss.md

 Characters like `:` in `hover:bg-black` need to be \escaped in CSS.

-Because some email clients (Gmail 👀) fail to parse selectors with escaped characters, Maizzle normalizes all your CSS selectors and HTML classes, replacing any escaped characters it finds with `-`.
+Because some email clients (Gmail 👀) fail to parse selectors with escaped characters, Maizzle normalizes all your CSS selectors and HTML classes, replacing any escaped characters it finds with email-safe alternatives.

 So you can safely use Tailwind's awesome default separator and write classes like `sm:w-1/2` - Maizzle will convert that to `sm-w-1-2` in your compiled template:

 ```js
 // tailwind.config.js